 All new developments - large or small scale - can benefit from having been informed by a design process.
-This does not have to be a complicated exercise; the size of the development will normally dictate the amount of information that should be included within a planning application.
+This does not have to be a complicated exercise - the size and type of the development will dictate the amount of information that should be included within a planning application.

-The following sections sets out examples of how the design process can be undertaken, using the basic three staged approach and the more detailed five key stages of the design process.
+The following sections set out examples of how the design process can be undertaken using the basic three staged approach and the more detailed five key stages of the design process.
 Some developments will be required to go through an additional Quality Audit.

-The Council would encourage all developers to undertake this type of design process in relation to their project.
-This should include a summary of the design and thought process and should accompany your planning application.
+The Council encourages all developers to undertake this type of design process in relation to their project.
+This shall include a summary of the design and thought process to accompany your planning application.

-These additional design details can greatly enhance your proposal and can be a huge benefit in providing a clear understanding of how you arrived at your chosen design.
-Use good example of a good location plan
+The following design details could greatly enhance and benefit your proposal, by providing a clear understanding of how you arrived at your chosen design.